ahasanul2000/personal-datasheet/README.md

 1. **Initialize a New Project**:

-    - Created a new Laravel project using the latest version.
+    - Created a new Laravel project using the Laravel 9 version.

 2. **Utilize Laravel's Default Login Feature**:

     - Integrated Laravel's built-in authentication features, including registration, login, and password reset functionalities.
     - Implemented the `Auth::routes()` method in `routes/web.php` to enable default authentication routes.

-3. **User Management Pages**:
+3. **Personal Details Management**:

     - Created the following pages:
-        - **List Users**: A page that displays all registered users in a paginated format.
+        - **List Users Info**: A page that displays all registered users in a paginated format.
-        - **View User**: A page that displays the details of a single user.
+        - **View User Info**: A page that displays the details of a single user.
-        - **Create User**: A form to add new users, including fields for user details and an option to upload a photo as a user avatar.
+        - **Create User Info**: A form to add new users, including fields for user details and an option to upload a photo as a user avatar.
-        - **Edit User**: A form for editing existing user details.
+        - **Edit User Info**: A form for editing existing user details.
-        - **Delete User**: Implemented functionality to delete users with an option for soft deletion.
+        - **Delete User Info**: Implemented functionality to delete users with an option for soft deletion.

 4. **Soft Delete Functionality**:
     - Implemented soft delete functionality using Laravel's Eloquent ORM.